SRD-Archive/srd-archive/Heroic Cairn 2E/Rook - Heroic Cairn 2E.md

 8. **Second Attack:** You can make two attacks in a round, but the second attack is at a -2 damage penalty.
 Each attack must deal with the target's armor.
+9. **Empowered Strikes:** Your physical strikes count as magical for the purpose of overcoming resistance and immunity to non-magical attacks and damage.

 ## Divine Feats